Mark 10: Comparison with the other synoptic gospels

-Matthew's gospel has all this material in 19-20 including a caveat on fornication and a praise of voluntary celibacy.
+Matthew's gospel has all this material in chapters 19–20 including a caveat on fornication and a praise of voluntary celibacy.
 Matthew's account differs in that he adds the parable of the workers in the vineyard, James and John's mother asks Jesus to favor them, rather than the brothers themselves, and Jesus heals two unnamed blind men in Jericho.
 Luke 18 has the story about the children, the story of the rich man, Jesus' Passion prediction and healing of the blind man, again unnamed, at Jericho.
 Luke has a single verse (Luke 16:18) dealing with Jesus' prohibition of divorce and remarriage.